SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 Optional element.
 Specifies whether the ability to select rows in the view is disabled or not. *false* is the default behavior inside a list view (meaning selection is visible and enabled). *true* means that users will not be able to select list items.

 For list & compact list layout, `hideSelection` only takes effect when there's a `rowFormatter` element specified.
 If no `rowFormatter` is specified, then `hideSelection` is ignored.
-For tile layout, `hideSelection` will only take effect if defined inside `tileProps` properties.
+For 'Tile' layout, `hideSelection` will only take effect if defined inside `tileProps` properties.

 ### hideColumnHeader